nadar/aspsms/README.md

 SMS wrapper class for ASPSMS.COM
 ================

 A very simple to use sms sending class for the aspsms.com gateway by indielab.ch.
-This is the _new Composer Version_ of this class.
+This is the _new Composer Version_ of the sms sending class.

 Installation instructions
 -------------------------

-1. added "nadar/aspsms" : "dev-master" to your composer.json file.
+1. Add "nadar/aspsms" : "dev-master" to your composer.json file.
-2. Start the Aspsms class with your credentials.
+2. Start the Aspsms class with your credentials. (see examples/basic_composer_setup.php)
-3. Happy sending
+3. Happy sending!

 Example composer.json
 ------------